Ōgi logo Ōgi

 Knight

-A Knight () moves by jumping: it advances two squares straight forward, then one square to the left or right, in a single move.
-It can only move forward and therefore has at most two possible destination squares.
-Unlike the knight in Western chess, it cannot move sideways or backward.
-It is the only piece that ignores intervening pieces: it is not blocked by a piece directly in front of it, but it also cannot capture that piece as it jumps over.
+A Knight () moves by jumping: it advances two squares forward, then one square to the left or right, in a single movement.
+It can only move forward and therefore has at most two destination squares.
+Unlike the Knight in Western chess, it cannot move sideways or backward.
+Along with the Princess, it is the only piece that ignores intervening pieces: it is not blocked by a piece in front of it, but it cannot capture that piece either.

 Promoted Knight